Skip to Main Content

 In late 1925, Meredith College moved.
 Since the city's water supply system did not have enough pressure to supply the new campus on the outskirts of town, the college built its own water tower behind the dining hall - and this imposing and tall structure became the object of the neighboring schools' attention.

-Shortly thereafter, at least according to a 1949 Twig article looking back on the event, Wake Forest "stole the march" on NCSU and painted the water tower with the numbers of the Sophomore Class - although according to President Charles Brewer, the State men had already asked permission (and had apparently received it.)
+Shortly thereafter, according to a 1949 Twig article looking back on the event, Wake Forest "stole the march" on NCSU and painted the water tower with the numbers of the Sophomore Class - although according to President Charles Brewer, the State men had already asked permission (and had apparently received it.)
 So there was a compromise, with two sets of numbers, one in red and white, the other in gold and black, one on either side.

 Since it appears that the painting tradition pre-existed the water tower, perhaps this article is reporting on a new competition between State and Wake Forest.
 A 1952 Twig newspaper article dated the event from 1932, "advertis(ing) to the general public which neighboring boy's college is presently interested in the angels of Angel Farm."
 The writer opined that the graffiti had continued as it was a "flattering and beautifying custom."
 In 1934, painting the tower was explicitly linked again with “Soph Day Off” during which the Wake Forest or State men painted the sophomore’s class year numbers, after which they attended an evening party hosted by the sophomore class.